fmxsh/f3c/f3c-spec.md

 ## TODO

 TODO: what about array elements existing outside array.
-The are given implicit keys but because you can not mix array and object entries, if should fail
+They are given implicit keys but because you can not mix array and object entries, it should fail

 TODO: blank line in multi line value that is processed, should be ignored, only "" adds empty line to output (applies to ml identifers too)